 - Anxiety: You can become avoidant and nervous to interact with any type of online or technology-based platforms.
 You may resist answering phone calls, opening text messages or emails, or delete social media altogether.
 The anxiety often leaves you with a pit in your stomach, dreading each notification you receive.

 - Low Self-Esteem: You may begin to believe the hurtful messages that are being sent to you and you may even begin telling yourself that you are deserving of cyberbullying.
-This creates a narrative and cycle of low self-esteem and not feeling “enough.”
+This creates a narrative and cycle of low self-esteem and feeling like you’re “not enough.”
 You may also feel like people won’t believe your experience, which results in not having the confidence or self-esteem to speak up and advocate for yourself.

 - Hypervigilance and Paranoia: Hypervigilance and paranoia can manifest as repeatedly checking your message inboxes, or feeling that “pit in your stomach” at the next ping or alert.
 You may also notice when you’re around others who are texting and using social media, and you may begin to think they are exchanging messages about you.

-- Posttraumatic Stress Disorder (PTSD): Some victims of cyberbullying may experience PTSD and may have a really difficult time in engaging with any social media or technology outside of their close friends and family.
+- Posttraumatic Stress Disorder (PTSD): Some people may experience PTSD from bullying and may have a really difficult time in engaging with any social media or technology outside of their close friends and family.
 With any abuse or traumatic experience, you could be at risk of suffering from PTSD.

 - Suicidal Thoughts: The experience of suicidal thoughts can be common, as there is often a desire to “end it all” in efforts to stop, erase, or reverse the experience of cyberbullying.
 Know that you are not alone and there is support available.